 Destination: California: Los Angeles

 Downtown LA is not celebrated as a culinary destination, but there are exceptional pockets and Main Street, in the Old Bank District is one of them.
 It is here that acclaimed chef Josef Centeno opened Bäco Mercat in 2011, which has been immediately embraced as a must for foodies.
 The central ingredient (the bäco, a type of flatbread sandwich) is dressed up and transformed by a bold mix of flavors.
-Later in 2012, look for the opening of Centeno’s Bar Amá, an upscale Tex-Mex restaurant that will further be a draw in this neighborhood.
+Centeno opened Bar Amá in 2012, which has gotten a lot of attention, but Bäco Mercat is still the star.

 “Why do these tomatoes, which are totally not in season right now taste better than any tomatoes we eat in New York in mid-summer?” my husband asked when presented with a beautiful plate of plump yellow and red heirlooms, tossed in delectable oil.
 The same question could be asked of nearly every plate of food that comes out of this special restaurant, part of the upscale Brentwood Country Mart.